HBRS-SDP/sdp_ss20_collision_monitoring_for_robotic_manipulators/README.md

-# sdp_ss20_collision_monitoring_for_robotic_manipulators
+# sdp_ws20_collision_monitoring_for_robotic_manipulators
 ## Members:
-- Alan Gomez
+- Urvashi Negi
-- Samuel Parra
+- Zain Ul Haq
-- Brennan Penfold
+- Sreenivasa Hikkal Venugopala

 ## Client
 - Djordje Vukcevic

 ## Description
 This repository is a group submission for MAS Software Development Project.
-The goal of the project is to implement a given software algorithm from a research paper, while communicating with a client to add desired features.
-The paper implemented is a method of obstacle avoidance for robotic manipulators and at the request of the client a combination of 2 papers was implemented and can be found in the reference section \[1\]\[2\]
+The goal of this project is to extend the existing implementation to perform the collision monitoring with respect to the mobile base.
+"Need to update here based on the paper references" The paper implemented is a method of obstacle avoidance for robotic manipulators and at the request of the client a combination of 2 papers was implemented and can be found in the reference section \[1\]\[2\]